 If you feel the only way to really know what’s going on at the front lines of your company is to go undercover, there’s something wrong.
 Leaders should not be in the dark about the interface between their front-line employees and customers.

-How can you get to know your front line employees, what motivates them, and how to get them to be highly-valued brand ambassadors?
+Here are 4 ways to get to know your front-line employees, what motivates them, and how to get them to be highly valued brand ambassadors:

 What one step can you take to be less “undercover” and more in touch with your employees?